SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 DATA(ref2) = NEW some_class( ).
 "Reference variable declared inline, explicit type
                                      "(class) specification
+"The assumption is that this class has no mandatory importing parameters for the "instance constructor.
+If a class has, actual parameters must be provided.
+DATA(ref_mand_param) = NEW another_class( ip1 = ... ip2 = ... ).

 "Older syntax
 "CREATE OBJECT ref3.
 "Type derived from already declared ref3